 Neil Carter is interested in all aspects of environmental politics and policy, with a particular interest in climate policy and politics.
 The third edition of his book, The Politics of the Environment, was published in 2018.
 He has also written widely about British politics, particularly on political parties and elections.

 Neil was a Co-Investigator on an ESRC-funded project Divergence, Dismantling and Contestation, Environmental Governance post Brexit (led by Professor Charlotte Burns)

 He has also held ESRC grants examining Climate Policy and Political Parties, with Professor Robert Ladrech, and asking Is the European Parliament an Environmental Champion? (with Charlotte Burns).
 He was awarded a Leverhulme Research Fellowship to study the Labour Government’s climate policy.

 Neil Carter welcomes research applications in any of his areas of interest.
-He has supervised 15 PhD students to successful completion.
-He is currently jointly supervising twelve students, four of whom have submitted their theses:
+He has supervised twenty-five PhD students to successful completion.
+He is currently jointly supervising five students:

 Associate Editor, Environmental Politics

 Neil Carter was commissioned by Friends of the Earth to produce a study of the Labour Government’s environment policies; New Labour, New Environment? – an Analysis of the Labour Government's Policy on Climate Change and Biodiversity Loss, July 2007.
 He has advised the Science Museum on its climate change exhibition.

 Neil Carter regularly contributes to national and local radio.